Error message

 Don’t

 Avoid using “please” and “sorry”.
 Saying "sorry" in error messages can make the situation worse by causing errors to appear more severe than they actually are.
 Similarly, saying "please" can undermine the authority and credibility of your message and lead people to think a required step is optional.
-Unless the error has severe and irreparable consequences, avoid these kinds of niceties.
+Unless the error has severe and irreparable consequences, avoid niceties.

 Patterns and UX strategies